 Signs of Addiction Within Medical Professionals

 Recognizing drug or alcohol dependence in doctors or nurses are often difficult because many are considered to be highly functional addicts.
-This suggests that they’re ready to maintain their career, home life and drug abuse for a period of your time without others noticing.
+These people are capable of maintaining their careers, homes, and drug abuse for a while without anyone noticing their addiction.

 - Frequently changing jobs